-Date of Adoption: February 26, 2015 Legal Reference: I.C. § 33-512 Ratified by the Board of Directors on September 23, 2015
+Date of Adoption: February 26, 2015 Legal Reference: I.C. § 33-512

 Policy No. 1002.12.
 Investigations and Arrests by Police

 All contact between the school and the police department on matters involving students shall be made through the administrative office.
 The police have ample opportunity to talk to a student away from the school and before or after school hours.
 They should be encouraged to do so.
 Law enforcement authorities should only be allowed to conduct an interview in the school if they can show that special circumstances exist or if the interview is at the request of the school.
 This determination should be made by the Administration.